haileymeadow/MycroMaps/README.md

 </p>

-### Key Features (ongoing)
+### Key Features

 - **Datasets**: Includes diverse datasets on Fungi and Protist species.
+- **Knowledge Database**: Information database containing links, videos, and documents highlighting the two kingdoms.
 - **R Scripts**: Pre-written R scripts for data cleaning, visualization, and statistical analysis.
-- **GIS Tools**: Resources and guides for incorporating these datasets into GIS software for spatial analysis.
+- **Interactive Maps**: Interactive Maps displaying Fungi and Protist species.
 - **Open-Source**: The repository is open to contributions and collaboration from the community.

-## Interactive Map

-An interactive map of Mycetoza observations in PA can be viewed [here!](https://github.com/haileymeadow/MycroMaps/blob/main/Protista%20Datasets%20and%20Plot/Mycetoza_PA/Map/Mycetoza_Map_PA.html)

 ## Datasets